Filter by Category

 Certification: Students will be eligible to take the written and performance examination to become a State Certified Nurse Assistant upon successful completion of the course with a 75% or better.
 Students will earn the American Heart Association BLS for Healthcare Providers card.

 Prerequisites: Students must be at least 16 years of age and preference is given to seniors.
 Students must be responsible for their own transportation to and from the internship site.
-Students must bring their Social Security card and a valid state-issued ID to the first class session or they will be dropped.
+Students must bring their original Social Security card, a valid government-issued ID, COVID-19 vaccination card, and COVID-19 Permission form (provided by Coastline ROP) to the first class session or they will be dropped.
 Live Scan fingerprinting, physical exam, TB clearance, and vaccinations required for all students prior to internship.
 Students must earn a grade of 75% or better in the classroom portion of the course to be placed at an internship site.

 Required Hours: 2 Saturdays Required - dates and times to be determined.
 It is recommended that individuals with convictions other than a minor traffic violation obtain a criminal clearance from the Department of Health Services before registering for this class.

-CNA (Pre-Certification) Internship - Laguna Hills HS
+CNA (Pre-Certification) Internship (Semester) - Laguna Hills HS

 with R. Short-Baker